firassziedan/objectionjs-graphql/README.md

 # Extending your schema with subscriptions

 When you want to implement a real-time behavior in your app like push notifications, you basically have two options in graphql: subscriptions and live queries.
-The first approach is focused on events and granular control over updates, while the other is based on smart live queries, where most of real-rime magic is hidden from the client.
+The first approach is focused on events and granular control over updates, while the other is based on smart live queries, where most of real-time magic is hidden from the client.
 We'd like to stick with the first approach since there are some decent implementations out there like [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) by Apollo.

-The implementation is similar to mutations extention point: you've got an `extendWithSubscriptions` method where you can pass the root `GraphQLObjectType` or a function which can bahave as a strategy which receives current builder as an argument.
+The implementation is similar to the mutations extension point: you've got an `extendWithSubscriptions` method where you can pass the root `GraphQLObjectType` or a function that can behave as a strategy that receives the current builder as an argument.

 ```js
 //...